FlowFuse/device-agent/README.md

  - NodeJS v16
  - A FlowForge platform instance to connect to

-The agent does not support running on Windows.

 ## Install

 The agent can be installed as a global npm module.
 This will ensure the agent